eugen0329/vim-nerdtree-smart-open/README.md

 # Usage

-Use default open mappings ('o' or '\<CR\>') to open files under the cursor inside of the nerdtree window.
+Use default open mappings ('o' or '\<CR\>') to open files under the cursor inside of the NERDTree window.
 The effect will be only in the case that the file extension will match with on of the extensions, specified in g:nerdtree_smart_open_extensions.